Stochastic Zeroth order Descent with Structured Directions: Experiment Details

 \subsection{Parameters of optimizers}

 For DS optimizers, we used $2$ as expansion factor and $0.5$ as contraction factor.
-Maximum expansion is set to $10$ on HTRU2 dataset, and $5$ on CASP and California Housing datasets.
-Instability is observed using higher values.
-The initial step size is set to $1$.
-For reduced ProbDS \cite{prob_ds_sketched}, we used sketched matrices of the same size as S-SZD direction matrices.
-The choice of $l$ is made by considering the execution time of a single finite difference approximation.
-Obviously, the time cost will increase if we increase $l$ Direction matrices of S-SZD are generated s.t.
+Maximum and minimum stepsize are is set to $100$ and $10^{-9}$.
+The initial step size is set to $1$ for CASP dataset, $5$ for California Housing and $10$ for HTRU2.
+The number of directions used for direct-search methods is $2$.
+For reduced ProbDS \cite{prob_ds_sketched}, we used sketched matrices with size $d / 2$.
+Direction matrices of S-SZD are generated s.t.
 Assumption~\ref{ass:pk_exp} hold - see Appendix \ref{app:dir_gen}.
 The choice of parameters is summarized in Table \ref{tab:flk_prms}.
-We report in Table~\ref{tab:flk_tuning_te} the mean and standard deviation of test error, obtained with Falkon tuned with different optimizers.
+In Table~\ref{tab:flk_tuning_te}, we report the mean and standard deviation of test error, obtained with Falkon tuned with different optimizers.

 From Table~\ref{tab:flk_tuning_te}, we observe that Falkon with parameters tuned with S-SZD obtains similar performances to the one obtained using with DS methods (except STP).